Post contents

 <header class="container"> <LogoIcon /> <SearchBar /> <SettingsCog /> <ProfilePicture /></header>

-class being defined in CSS like so:
+With the container class being defined in CSS like so:

 /* header.css */.container { display: flex; padding: 8px 24px; align-items: center; gap: 32px; border-bottom: 2px solid #f5f8ff; background: #fff;}